hjfs-denis/labs/Notes/Spring.md

 3. helps build losely coupled systems
 4. Open Source and has large community
 5. Has numerous modules like Spring core, MVC, Spring REST etc..,
+6. Spring is unobstrucive
+    (We can plug single spirng module in existing web project without affecting exixting ones) (Integrates well with other frameworks)